katkes/SOEN-390-Project/README.md

 # SOEN-390-Project

 ## Project Overview
-Mobile application to serve as a campus guide for Concorida University.
+Mobile application to serve as a campus guide for Concordia University.
 Created for Winter 2025's SOEN 390 class.

 ## Participants
 - **Carlo Aldabi** (40248834)